MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-135-Operating-Requirements-Commuter-Demand-Operations-Rules-Governing-Persons-Board-Such-Aircraft/subpart-C-Aircraft-Equipment/section-135.169.md

 (5) In the normal category and complies with section 1.(a) of Special Federal Aviation Regulation No. 41;

-(6) In the normal category and complies with section 1.(b) of Special Federal Aviation Regulation No. 41; or
+(6) In the normal category and complies with section 1.(b) of Special Federal Aviation Regulation No. 41;

-(7) In the commuter category.
+(7) In the commuter category; or

+(8) In the normal category, as a multi-engine certification level 4 airplane as defined in part 23 of this chapter.

 (c) No person may operate a small airplane with a passenger seating configuration, excluding any pilot seat, of 10 seats or more, with a seating configuration greater than the maximum seating configuration used in that type airplane in operations under this part before August 19, 1977.
-This paragraph does not apply to -
+This paragraph does not apply to—

 (1) An airplane that is type certificated in the transport category; or

-(2) An airplane that complies with -
+(2) An airplane that complies with—

 (i) Appendix A of this part provided that its passenger seating configuration, excluding pilot seats, does not exceed 19 seats; or